thehyve/podium/README.md

 2. [Yarn][]: We use Yarn to manage Node dependencies.
    Depending on your system, you can install Yarn either from source or as a pre-packaged bundle.

-After installing Node, you should be able to run the following command to install development tools.
-You will only need to run this command when dependencies change in `package.json`.

-    yarn install

-We use npm scripts and [Webpack][] as our build system.

 ### Microservices Overview

 Podium is built in a microservices architecture which works in following way: